This article includes steps on how to implement Dead Peer Detection, which can be a solution for dead VPN tunnels that won't restart on their own.

 A config.gateway.json file will be needed for this implementation.
 Read this article to learn how to create one.
 If you suspect you have a dead peer, you can SSH into the USG and run the command

 show vpn ipsec sa.
 If you are indeed dealing with a dead peer it will appear as being "down".
 (Need help connecting via SSH?
-Read our article on the subject).
+Read this article on the subject).

 To implement Dead Peer Detection follow these steps: